Check your cameras and see what is happening at home or at the office anytime with any device.

 Username, Password, IP and Video Size are optional settings that can be used in URL connection strings.
 URL string can contain special parameters which begin with '%' character followed by parameter name (e.g. http://%u:%p@%ip/jpg/image.jpg).
 The following parameters are supported:

-The settings for the Camera node are shown on the picture below.
+The settings for the Camera node are shown on the picture 1.

 If you are using "Direct" mode of streaming, appropriate ports on your router should be forwarded for every IP camera.

 The Camera UI control can be created for the camera node.
-The Control has the settings displayed on picture below.
+Dragging the IP camera main node into the Theme will display current live image from the camera.
+Camera has the settings displayed on Picture 56.

 Picture 2: Camera UI settings

-By default, the setting Disable Streaming is set to False.
+By default, the setting Enable Streaming is set to False.
 Disabled streaming is used, because multiple cameras on a single panel can overload the bOS server.
-It is recommended to set the "Disable Streaming" to True on panels where multiple cameras are displayed.
-In this case the user will see the camera picture on the screen with lower quality using JPEG snapshot's.
-Panel links can then be configured for every camera to open a new panel with single high quality camera display with Disable Streaming option set to False.
+It is recommended to set the "Enable Streaming" to False on panels where multiple cameras are displayed.
+In this case the user will see the camera picture on the screen with lower quality using JPEG snapshot.
+Panel links can then be configured for every camera to open a new panel with single high quality camera display with Enable Streaming option set to True.

 URL settings are different for different camera manufacturers and also camera models and features.
 Please take a look at the camera manual for correct URL settings.
 Port '[:PORT]' should be replaced with the actual camera port, if the port number is not the default port number (80 for HTTP, 554 for RTSP) or you camera is behind NAT.